tupacamaruiv/clmibing-goals/2025-goals.md

-# 2025 Goals
+# 2026 Goals

 ## Experiences

-- [ ] Make at least one outdoor climbing trip (New River Gorge).
+- [ ] Make at least one big outdoor climbing trip (New River Gorge).
+- [ ] Make a trip to the Blue Ridge Boulders.
+- [ ] Learn the local RVA bouldering scene.

 ## Performance

 - [ ] Climb at least one V6 on Triangle Boulders.
-- [ ] 5x5.
-Send 5 red tag climbs (V6-V8) at Peak Boulders in 5 sessions or less.
+- [ ] Send more red tag climbs (V6-V8) at Peak Boulders with a focus on good tactics and faster sends.
-- [ ] TBD: Board specific goal (e.g., climb V4 on the Moon Board).
+- [ ] TBD: Board specific goals (e.g., climb V4 on the Moon Board).

 ## Training & Strength